-In addition to the RMS listed within the CWP Update 2009, RMS specific to the San Diego IRWM Region were considered for inclusion within the 2013 IRWM Plan.
-The 2007 IRWM Plan included three Region-specific RMS, which were re-evaluated by stakeholders as part of the 2013 IRWM Plan.
+In addition to the RMS listed within the CWP Update 2013, RMS specific to the San Diego IRWM Region were considered for inclusion within the 2019 IRWM Plan.
+The 2013 IRWM Plan included four Region-specific RMS, which were re-evaluated by stakeholders as part of the 2019 IRWM Plan.
 Those additional RMS include:

-- 1. Stakeholder and Community Involvement Strategies to involve stakeholders in water resources planning or management activities, including public outreach and education. - 2.
-Water Resources Data Collection, Management, and Assessment Includes collection, analysis, and management of water resources data to support regional water management activities. - 3.
-Scientific and Technical Water Quality Management Knowledge Enhancement Includes technical and scientific analysis to support regulatory compliance issues and options, regional coordination, and compliance.
+1. Stakeholder and Community Involvement - Strategies to involve stakeholders in water resources planning or management activities, including public outreach and education.

+- 2. Water Resources Data Collection, Management, and Assessment Includes collection, analysis, and management of water resources data to support regional water management activities. - 3.
+Scientific and Technical Water Quality Management Knowledge Enhancement Includes technical and scientific analysis to support regulatory compliance issues and options, regional coordination, and compliance. - 4.
+Wastewater Management Includes addressing management of wastewater flows as a water resource, for public and environmental health, and for improved efficiency.